pjoulot/Stargate-Ancient-WebExtension/README.md

 ## Need to be developped ##

 - Multilingual support
-- Apply CSS to the Options Page
 - Propose to choose the font
-- Remove special characters must be configurable
 - Put the icon in grey when disabled and black when enabled
 - Fork the project to create a more general addon

 ## Known issues ##

 Please report any issue that you found.

+- Firefox does'nt support chrome_style yet.
+Some CSS has been done, but it need to be fixed when chrome_style is supported.